fernandezfran/galpynostatic/docs/source/index.rst

    :alt: doi

-**galpynostatic** is a Python package with a physics-based heuristic model for identifying optimal characteristics of the fifteen-minute charging electrode material.
+**galpynostatic** is a Python package with a physics-based heuristic model to identify optimal fifteen-minute charging electrode material characteristics.

 Requirements